 5. DIANE VON FURSTENBERG

 The Current Market Outlook: If something is basic and in plentiful supply, you can bet that it isn’t worth much.
+So, be on the lookout for eye-catching pieces.
 Diane von Furstenberg pieces in bright colors, good fabrics (such as silk), and more expensive pieces like trench coats and full dresses still do well in the market.

 What to Look For: Wilson’s Leather Jackets are probably the most common brand of leather jackets we find at thrift stores.
-The majority of them are similar ill-fitting jackets from the early 90’s and have very little resale value.
-The notable exceptions are jackets of unusual colors, tags, and jackets with a history.
-For example, specific styles that have been featured in movies or TV shows.
-Try looking up the style of Wilson’s jacket that was worn by Dean Winchester on Supernatural if you want a shock.
+The majority of them are similar, ill-fitting jackets from the early 90’s and have very little resale value.
+The notable exceptions are jackets of unusual colors or design, and jackets with a history.
+Fringe, beads, embroidery, and feminine colors all make for winning finds.

 7. RISING INTERNATIONAL